divyansh1195/ML-Spam-Detection/README.md

 ![Heroku-Error](readme_resources/application-error-heroku.png)

 ## About the App
-The Airline Flight Fare Prediction is a Flask web application which predicts flight fares.
+The ML Spam Detection is a Flask web application which predicts whether the message is a spam or not.
 The code is written in Python 3.6.10.
 If you don't have Python installed, you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository:
 ```bash
 pip install -r requirements.txt
 ```